aseroff/pyramid/README.txt

 Contribute to the script at https://github.com/aseroff/pyramid/

+v 1.2.0: Custom message for when a pyramid gets interrupted.
+Custom message for when someone screws up their own pyramid.
+Setting to allow pyramid completion by any user (not just the user who started it).

 v 1.1.0: support for 3, 4, 5, 6, 7, 8, 9, and 10+ pyramids.
 Added reward option.
 Some bug fixes.

 v 1.0.0: UI config now working.